oggnik/acm-hscc/Manual.md

 }
 ```
 4. If you want to have acm.cs.purdue.edu/hscc link to the website, set up a reverse proxy on the acm website.

+## Admin Usage
+Before making the site public, be sure to register yourself as an admin.
+To do this, go through the registration procedure on the website.
+Then, modify the database to grant yourself admin abilities.
+Ideally have another member also register themselves to the same team.
+This will prevent students from joining the admin team on accident.

+*Future Improvement: Add the ability to make teams/schools admin only, restricting who can join them.
+(Issue: #58)*